Skip to content

 CLOUDFLARE_API_KEY=<token>

-Or set when running your script:
+Or set when deploying your app:

 Terminal window

-CLOUDFLARE_API_KEY=<token> bun ./alchemy.run.ts
+CLOUDFLARE_API_KEY=<token> bun alchemy deploy

 You can explciitly set an apiKey when creating a Cloudflare Resource, such as a Worker: